pvharmo/blog-jean-mercier/content/posts/en/there-is-no-evil.md

   about Iran that we do not already know, while at the same time being true to a well-established Iranian cinematic tradition?
 ---
-an Iranian film from Mohammad Rasoulof, available on screens in 2021, and winner of the Golden Bear award at the 2020 Berlinale Film Festival.
+An Iranian film from Mohammad Rasoulof, available on screens in 2021, and winner of the Golden Bear award at the 2020 Berlinale Film Festival.

 # THE STORY